 Key findings and recommended next steps: Replacing the water now supplied to the Village by the watershed with a groundwater system would be a capital cost of between \$0.8 and \$1.2 million.
 Alternatively, purchasing water and trucking it to the Village would cost \$0.8 to \$1.1 annually, which can be converted to a present value of \$27 to \$37 million.
 These values do not reflect the value of the other benefits provided by the watershed such as improvements to water quality, wildlife and aquatic habitat, health and recreational benefits, transportation benefits, safety and social benefits, educational benefits, promotion of environmental sustainability, and economic benefits.
-Land cover change and increased tourism in the summer, combined with earlier snow melt due to climate change, could also lead to annual lowflow periods and future water supply shortages.
+Land cover change and increased tourism in the summer, combined with earlier snow melt due to climate change, could also lead to annual low-flow periods and future water supply shortages.
 Recommendations were to a) discuss conserving Crown land with the province and participate in a watershed management planning process to ensure any forest activity on the land protects water supply quality; and b) improve and increase water storage capacity to supplement supply during periods of drought or increased summer water demand.

-TOWN OF RIVERVIEW, NEW BRUNSWICK Objective: How can stormwater management infrastructure be minimized through the management of natural assets in the Mill Creek area of Riverview?
-Natural Asset Intervention Assessed Benefits to the Community \$ Value of the Benefit Protecting four wetlands, covering 13,791m2 area in Mill Creek Watershed Flood attenuation for 1-in-100-year flood event \$1.4 million Based on cost of replacing wetlands with stormwater management ponds or constructed wetlands note: increases to \$2.3 million if climate change is factored in
+Objective: How can stormwater management infrastructure he minim Objective: How can stormwater management infrastructure be minimized through the management of natural assets in the Mill Creek area of Riverview?
+Natural Asset Intervention Asset sessed Benefits to the Community \$ Value of the Benefit covering 13 /91m2 area od attenuation for 1-in-100-year od event \$1.4 million Based on cost of replacing wetlands with stormwater management ponds or constructed wetlands note: increases to \$2.3 million if climate change is factored in

 The Southeast Regional Service Commission also partnered with the Town of Riverview (pop.
-20,000) to look into how to protect and enhance natural assets in a large development area proposed for the 47 km Mill Creek Watershed, adjacent to a nature park.
-The project estimated the value of stormwater management services provided by existing wetlands based on the cost of replacing the same level of service with stormwater management ponds or built wetlands. and modelled these services for three scenarios: supplementing the wetlands with some engineered stormwater infrastructure, enhancing the wetlands to offset increased peak flow from development, and replacing the wetlands with a fully engineered replacement.
+20,000) to look into how to protect and enhance natural assets in a large development area proposed for the 47 km2 Mill Creek Watershed, adjacent to a nature park.
+The project estimated the value of stormwater management services provided by existing wetlands based on the cost of replacing the same level of service with stormwater management ponds or built wetlands, and modelled these services for three scenarios: supplementing the wetlands with some engineered stormwater infrastructure, enhancing the wetlands to offset increased peak flow from development, and replacing the wetlands with a fully engineered replacement.